hackermondev/Discord-Level-Helper/README.md

 ### Firefox

-Download it from Firefox [here](https://addons.mozilla.org/addon/discord-level-helper/)
+Download it from Firefox [here](https://addons.mozilla.org/addon/discord-level-helper/).
+After you have downloaed it, make sure you are logged in on the [MEE6](https://mee6.xyz) website for the extension to work properly.

 ### Chrome
 Since I am a small developer and I can't publish this on Chrome Web Store, you have to load it into your Google Chrome.
 Read [this](docs/SETUP.md)